CsatiZoltan/t8code-wiki/Installation.md

 ```

 #### Notes for cloning from a newly created fork
 (Release) tags are not automatically copied to a fork.
 But since the configure script determines the t8code version through the git tags, they have to be present.
-Otherwise the configure and make step will fail.
+Otherwise, the configure and make step will fail.
 Therefore, it may be necessary to set the [upsteam](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-repository-for-a-fork) remote repository and to update the tags on the fork:
 ``` bash
 git fetch --tags upstream
 git push --tags
 ```
 By enabling the following option, tags get automatically pushed alongside with commits with `git push`.
-This way the tags will be always updated when the main branch of the fork is updated:
+This way the tags will always be updated when the main branch of the fork is updated:
 ``` bash
 git config push.followTags true
 ```